English Toy Spaniel

-A short, daily brushing with attention to small tangles can keep mats from forming in your English Toy Spaniel's silky coat.
+A short, daily brushing with attention to small tangles can keep your English Toy Spaniel’s silky coat from matting.
 A more thorough brushing once a week, and a bath about once a month keeps their coat silky and fresh smelling.
-Wash your Charlie's pendant ears weekly with a gentle, dog-friendly cleanser to prevent dirt build up that can cause infections.
-Brush your English Toy Spaniel's teeth several days a week, and trim their nails every month or so to prevent painful cracking.
+Wash your Charlie’s pendant ears weekly with a gentle, dog-friendly cleanser to prevent dirt buildup that can cause infections.
+Brush your English Toy Spaniel’s teeth several times a week, and trim his nails every month or so to prevent painful cracking.

 Common Health Issues

 A number of health concerns may affect the English Toy Spaniel, including:

 You can minimize serious health concerns in an English Toy Spaniel by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.